This page was originally developed to provide supplementary materials for an introductory course in chemistry.

 top of page

 Discovery of the neutron.
-The neutron was announced in a short paper in the February 27, 1932. issue of Nature.
-The paper is freely available through a special collection of historic papers in physics that were originally published in Nature.
-The paper is: J Chadwick, Possible Existence of a Neutron.
-Nature 192:312, February 27, 1932. http://www.nature.com/physics/looking-back/chadwick/index.html.
-Chadwick was awarded the 1935 Nobel Prize in physics for the discovery: http://www.nobelprize.org/nobel_prizes/physics/laureates/1935/.
+The neutron was announced in a short paper in 1932: J Chadwick, Possible Existence of a Neutron.
+Nature 192:312, February 27, 1932. https://www.nature.com/articles/129312a0.
+(If necessary, check Google Scholar for a freely available copy.)
+Chadwick was awarded the 1935 Nobel Prize in physics for the discovery: https://www.nobelprize.org/prizes/physics/1935/summary/.
 Also see list of posts in my Musings newsletter, below.

 In August 2005, IUPAC issued revised values for the atomic weights of 16 elements.
 Why?
 Mainly due to improved analysis of isotopic abundances.
 Panic not...
 None of the revisions affect anything before the fifth digit, and some have no effect before the ninth digit. http://old.iupac.org/news/archives/2005/atomic-weights_revised05.html.